marky731/camera-project/IMPLEMENTATION_PLAN.md

 - All services start without errors
 - Messages flow through complete pipeline
 - Callbacks received and processed
+- Raw segments uploaded to **Wasabi S3** successfully
 - No crashes or connection issues
-- Ready to copy to GPU server
+- Ready to copy to GPU server (will switch to MinIO/production bucket)

 ---